hennypurwadi/Bert_FineTune_Sentiment_Analysis/README.md

 - sentiment-classification
 ---

-# BERT-base-uncased Fine-tuned for Sentiment Analysis
+# BERT ForSequenceClassification_fine-tuninge-tuned for Sentiment Analysis

 This model is a fine-tuned version of the `bert-base-uncased` model for sentiment analysis.
 It is trained on a dataset of texts with six different emotions: anger, fear, joy, love, sadness, and surprise.